MinkSieders/pyCellGel/README.md

 ## Usage
 1. Solver

 `pyCellGel solver`

-The solver command calculates the required bacterial concentration to achieve a given target inter-CFU distance within the hydrogel.
+Calculates the required bacterial concentration to achieve a given target inter-CFU distance within the hydrogel.
 This is useful for ensuring uniform distribution in experimental setups.

-Arguments:
+### Arguments:

 --P_target (float, required): Population fraction required to satisfy the target distance.